 “The Spirit Himself bears witness with our spirit that we are children of God, 17 and if children, then heirs—heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together” (Rom.
 8:16,17).

+“Light” refers to God’s presence.
 The “light” is the spiritual sphere into which the Lord transformed us from the authority of darkness (Eph 6:12).
 God took us out from under the authority of Satan and his rebel kingdom and placed us under the sovereignty of King Jesus.
-“Light” refers to God’s presence in heaven.
-God’s glory is his manifest presence (I Tim.
+God’s glory is his manifest presence (1 Tim.
 6:16).

 We share in the heirship of Christ.